Advanced usage

 NSString *idfa = [[[ASIdentifierManager sharedManager] advertisingIdentifier] UUIDString];

-[PiwikTracker sharedInstance].deviceID = idfa;The device ID is not sent if data anonymization is enabled.
+[PiwikTracker sharedInstance].deviceID = idfa;The device ID isn't sent if data anonymization is enabled.

 Visitor ID